min2ha/ukwa-site/content/target/20127/index.en.md

   "start_date": "2015-03-31T09:00:00Z"
 }

-# International Society for Psychological and Social Approaches to Psychosis UK (ISPS UK), The

 The International Society for Psychological and Social Approaches to Psychosis UK (ISPS UK) is a UK branch of an international organization promoting psychotherapy and psychological treatments for persons with schizophrenia and other psychotic conditions.